Injection in Detail

-Injection also covers a related matter: providing special resources to a service or component.
+Injection also covers a related matter: providing special resources to a service or component (remember that pages are specialized components).
 For a service, the service's id (as a string) or extensible configuration (as a Collection, List or Map) may be provided.
 For a component, the component's id, locale, message catalog, or component resources may be provided.

 Standard Injection Processing

-This section describes standard injection, which applies at the IoC layer: autobuild objects and service implementations.
+This section describes standard injection, which applies at the IoC layer: autobuilt objects and service implementations.
 The steps for injection into Tapestry components are slightly different and are covered later.

 So a the point of injection, Tapestry has identified a field or parameter that should be injected.
 At this point, Tapestry knows the following:

 - The field name (if field injection).
 The parameter name is not available.